basho/basho_docs/source/riak/cookbooks/Repairing-Search-Indexes.md

 option is to kill all repairs targeting a given node.
 This is done by running `riak_core_vnode_manager:kill_repairs(Reason)` on the node undergoing repair.
-This means you'll either have to be attached to that nodes console or you can use the `rpc` module to make a remote call.
+This means you'll either have to be attached to that node's console or you can use the `rpc` module to make a remote call.
 Here is an example of killing all repairs targeting partitions on the local node.